kurnev/obsidian/monkk/Programming/System Design Interview/System Design Interview.md

+Functional requirements (top high level requirements).
+Example on tiktok:

+1. Upload videos
+2. Favoriting, commenting

-1. Ask questions to clarify the requirements:
+G1.
+Ask questions to clarify the requirements:
 	1. users - who will use the system, how often
 	2. scale (read and write) - how many read/write per request/second
 	3. perf - write/read delay, is it real time. how fast